Discover Your Passion: Learn to Sail

 - Are you local to San Diego or prefer to say in a hotel nearby?
-We offer non-liveaboard options for all of our courses.
+We offer private non-liveaboard options for all of our courses.
+Contact us for availability.

 - We also offer hourly, private sailing instruction (minimum 4 hours and up to 6 hours at the hourly rate).

 If for any reason you need to cancel, all cancellations need to be in writing or email.

 - More than 60 days before your class, a $100 per person charge will be made to cover the cost of books, shipping, etc.

 - From 30 days to 60 days before your class, a fee equaling 25% of the full cost of the class will be charged.